quietlychris/nav_and_whimsy/README.md

 The goal of nav_and_whimsy is to be a 3D kinematic movement and localization simulation.
 It is in development, and not ready for use.
 To use, clone and use ./run.sh to run.
-Key dependencies include an up-to-date version of the Rust package manager 'cargo', as well as 'numpy' and 'scipy'.
+Key dependencies include an up-to-date version of the Rust package manager _cargo_, as well as _numpy_ and _scipy_.

 The following is a graph of the 3D implementation, with full kinematic implementation.
 The control system is implemented using virtual spring-mass-damper systems based on the